By Pradeep Pandey · Co-Founder · 26 min read · Updated

 The decision between self-serve scheduling software and a managed service becomes clear once you have two data points: your actual weekly scheduling time and a total cost estimate.
 The five steps below produce both within one week.

 Time-track your scheduling hours this week.
 Keep a running note of every scheduling task and how long it takes.
-Most nurse managers underestimate their total scheduling time by 30-40% because callout handling and configuration updates are not mentally logged as “scheduling time.”
+Most nurse managers underestimate their total scheduling time, because callout handling and configuration updates are not mentally logged as “scheduling time.”
 The actual number, once tracked, usually makes the decision obvious.

 Ask SimpleScheduleAI for a CAH scheduling audit.
 The audit covers your current OT patterns, CMS documentation gaps, and callout coverage process.
 It is free and takes 45 minutes.
-Visit SimpleScheduleAI.com or call to schedule.
+Visit SimpleScheduleAI.com or see how it works.

 Request a pricing comparison from Aladtec and SimpleScheduleAI.
 Neither publishes pricing publicly.
 Get quotes from both and compare total cost (license fee plus estimated labor), not just subscription price.